techniq/layerchart/docs/src/content/components/Spline.md

 When inside a `GeoProjection` context, Spline automatically renders as a projected geographic path.
 The `x` and `y` accessors extract longitude/latitude from each data point, which are converted to a GeoJSON `LineString` and rendered via `geoPath(projection)` — providing geodesic interpolation (great circle arcs) and proper antimeridian wrapping.

 :example{ name="geo-routes" showCode }

+### Parallel coordinates

+One line per row across an axis per dimension, from a single `Spline` grouped by `z`.
+Each dimension keeps its own domain — `Axis` takes a `scale` override, so the ticks read in real units — while positions are normalized to a shared `0–1` domain so every dimension can share the chart's `y` scale. `Group` places each axis at its point on the categorical `x` scale.

+:example{ name="parallel-coordinates" showCode }

 ### Playground